edytaskibinska/p11/README.md

 # IMPORTANT NOTE :
-This project runs on port 1024 to manage the data from useFetch hook in home and about pages
+This project runs on port 1024 to manage the data from useFetch hook in home and rent pages

 # Getting Started with Create React App